Mohim71/Packet_level_flow_based_NIDS/README.md

-Flow Reconstruction Using Payload-Byte

-This repository contains an extended version of the Payload-Byte labeling pipeline, modified to additionally reconstruct flows and packet-level ordering from PCAP files.
-The aim of this project is to take raw network traffic, generate packet-level labels, and enrich them with metadata required for downstream flow-based analysis.

-README.md
 Flow Reconstruction Extension for Payload-Byte

 This repository extends the original Payload-Byte pipeline by adding flow reconstruction and packet ordering to the packet-level labeled dataset generated from raw PCAP files.